githubEdit

 Streamlining Data Retrieval with Jinja Filters vs. List Comprehension

 Explore how to use jsonpath_query, list comprehension, and the map filter in Rewst for extracting data from JSON structures.
-This guide highlights when and why to use each method, with a focus on scenarios best suited for jsonpath_query and map.
+Select the method that best suits your task's complexity and your familiarity with programming concepts.

 Extract event names from a JSON list containing detailed event information.